 We established and worked with a network of three groups of expert consultants: three experts conducting research on the use of CBT with patients with psychosis; four experts in delivering training in SFT with private clients with mental health issues, ranging from mild anxiety to severe mental illness; and six leading community-based practitioners in the UK.
 These experts used DIALOG with patients on their caseloads or private clients, and regularly reported to the research team on their experiences, with suggestions on guiding principles to inform the development of the DIALOG+ intervention.
 (They used the original software, as this study took place concurrently with studies A1 and A2, prior to the finalisation of the specification for the new software.)
 In an iterative process, these guidelines were fed back to the various members, discussed and refined, and specific recommendations for incorporating different components of CBT and SFT were made.

-The EPOS research team subsequently drafted the manual under the supervision of the PI.
+The EPOS research team subsequently drafted the manual under the supervision of the Principal Investigator.
 The manual was repeatedly presented to a multidisciplinary research team of researchers, psychologists and psychiatrists based at the Unit for Social and Community Psychiatry, QMUL, with a wide range of experience in delivering novel, manualised interventions, including communication training for psychiatrists53 and group body-psychotherapy.54 In addition, the core questions to be asked of patients were presented to service user representatives, and patients from the focus groups detailed in Chapter 2, Study A2.
 Following the feedback of the research team and the patient groups, the manual underwent further refinement, before being presented to the Steering Group of the EPOS programme, who provided further input.
+Lastly, the manual was piloted with the service user reference group.
+This ensured that key concepts in the manual could be understood, and that the terminology used with patients as part of the 4-step approach was appropriate and easily understood.
 The final version of the manual was then further discussed, amended and agreed by the research team.

 Results